-The initiator shall perform the initiator SMT subphase.
-In the initiator SMT subphase, the initiator shall transmit BRP frames using the EDMG control mode.
+The initiator shall perform the initiator SMBT subphase.
+In the initiator SMBT subphase, the initiator shall transmit BRP frames using the EDMG control mode.
 In each transmitted BRP frame, the initiator shall include the TRN field to enable training of multiple transmit and receive sectors for SU-MIMO operation of the initiator link.
 This is indicated by using the EDMG TRN Length field and RX TRN-Units per Each TX TRN-Unit field in the EDMG-Header-A of the EDMG control mode PPDU.
 If simultaneous transmit antenna training is enabled for a BRP frame, the TRN units of the BRP frame transmitted through multiple transmit DMG antennas are masked with orthogonal sequences.

-The responder shall perform the responder SMT subphase following the completion of the initiator SMT subphase.
-In the responder SMT subphase, the responder shall transmit BRP frames using the EDMG control mode.
+The responder shall perform the responder SMBT subphase following the completion of the initiator SMBT subphase.
+In the responder SMBT subphase, the responder shall transmit BRP frames using the EDMG control mode.
 In each transmitted BRP frame, the responder shall include the TRN field to enable training of multiple transmit and receive sectors for SU-MIMO operation of the responder link.
 This is indicated by using the EDMG TRN Length field and RX TRN-Units per Each TX TRN-Unit field in the EDMG-Header-A of the EDMG control mode PPDU.
 If simultaneous transmit antenna training is enabled for a BRP frame, the TRN units of the BRP frame transmitted through multiple transmit DMG antennas are masked with orthogonal sequences.

-It is mandatory to perform the SU-MIMO feedback subphase.
-All frames transmitted during the SU-MIMO feedback subphase should be sent using the DMG control mode.
-In the SU-MIMO feedback subphase, the initiator shall send a MIMO Feedback frame to the responder.
-If the responder is the decision maker for the responder link, the EDMG Channel Measurement Feedback element in the MIMO Feedback frame shall contain the SU-MIMO beamforming training feedback for the responder SMT subphase according to the feedback type specified by the responder in the SU-MIMO setup subphase.
-Otherwise the EDMG Channel Measurement Feedback element in the MIMO Feedback frame shall contain NR best transmit and receive sector combinations, which are determined based on channel measurement data captured from the responder SMT subphase.
+It is mandatory to perform the SU-MIMO BF feedback subphase.
+All frames transmitted during the SU-MIMO BF feedback subphase should be sent using the DMG control mode.
+In the SU-MIMO BF feedback subphase, the initiator shall send a MIMO BF Feedback frame to the responder.
+If the responder is the decision maker for the responder link, the EDMG Channel Measurement Feedback element in the MIMO BF Feedback frame shall contain the SU-MIMO beamforming training feedback for the responder SMBT subphase according to the feedback type specified by the responder in the SU-MIMO BF setup subphase.
+Otherwise the EDMG Channel Measurement Feedback element in the MIMO BF Feedback frame shall contain NR best transmit and receive sector combinations, which are determined based on channel measurement data captured from the responder SMBT subphase.

-The responder shall send a MIMO Feedback frame to the initiator a SIFS following the reception of the MIMO Feedback frame from the initiator.
-If the initiator is the decision maker for the initiator link, the EDMG Channel Measurement Feedback element in the MIMO Feedback frame shall contain the SU-MIMO beamforming training feedback for the initiator SMT subphase according to the feedback type specified by the initiator in the SU-MIMO setup subphase.
-Otherwise the EDMG Channel Measurement Feedback element in the MIMO Feedback frame shall contain NI best transmit and receive sector combinations, which are determined based on channel measurement data captured from the initiator SMT subphase.
-Additionally, if the responder is the decision maker for the responder link, the EDMG Channel Measurement Feedback element in the MIMO Feedback frame shall also contain NR best transmit and receive sector combinations for the responder link, which are determined based on the received SU-MIMO beamforming training feedback for the responder SMT subphase.
+The responder shall send a MIMO BF Feedback frame to the initiator a SIFS following the reception of the MIMO BF Feedback frame from the initiator.
+If the initiator is the decision maker for the initiator link, the EDMG Channel Measurement Feedback element in the MIMO BF Feedback frame shall contain the SU-MIMO beamforming training feedback for the initiator SMBT subphase according to the feedback type specified by the initiator in the SU-MIMO BF setup subphase.
+Otherwise the EDMG Channel Measurement Feedback element in the MIMO BF Feedback frame shall contain NI best transmit and receive sector combinations, which are determined based on channel measurement data captured from the initiator SMBT subphase.
+Additionally, if the responder is the decision maker for the responder link, the EDMG Channel Measurement Feedback element in the MIMO BF Feedback frame shall also contain NR best transmit and receive sector combinations for the responder link, which are determined based on the received SU-MIMO beamforming training feedback for the responder SMBT subphase.